-(a) Credit risk:
+(b) Credit risk:

 Credit risk refers to the risk that a counterparty may default on its contractual obligations resulting in a financial loss.
-The Corporation deals with creditworthy counterparties to mitigate the risk of financial loss from defaults.
+In management's opinion the maximum amount of credit risk is the carrying value of those assets.
+The Company deals with creditworthy counterparties to mitigate the risk of financial loss from defaults.